JGCRI/ambrosia/paper/paper.md

 In addition to the above, two other scaling parameters are applied when normalizing the demand values to that of materials.
 These are $psscl$ for staples and $pnscl$ for non-staples.

-The table in appendix I summarizes all of the parameters described above.

 The parameters are fit using a weighted least square log likelihood function [@carrol1988] described below.

 (7) $ln(L) = {\Sigma}_{i=1}^{N}(w_{i}(y_{i}-\hat{y_{i}})^{2})/2{\sigma^{2}}$